diplomaticfellow/diplomaticfellow.github.io/_tabs/about.md

 Selected as one of 10 high school students to participate in the highly anticipated SparX Genius competition, an annual TEDx-style event at my school.
 During 11th grade, I delivered a speech on "Orwellian Society: Reality or Hoax?" exploring the parallels between George Orwell's dystopian vision and contemporary society.

+### Mock Parliament

+Participated in a mock Indian Parliament event at my school, which simulated the legislative process of the Indian government.
+This experience involved role-playing as a member of parliament, debating on key issues, and working on legislative proposals.
+It enhanced my understanding of political processes and governance while developing my public speaking and negotiation skills.

 ### Science Competitions and Exhibitions

 **GAGAN Inter-School Science Exhibition, Global Indian School, Ajman:**